Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Another immutable French traditional Christmas food is the ever-present fowl, often with chestnut stuffing (which you can make yourself with this recipe).

-The "discovery" of America by Europeans created an exchange of products in both directions, and the turkey seems to have been part of that exchange.
+The "discovery" of America by Europeans created an exchange of products in both directions, and turkey seems to have been part of that exchange.
 From its arrival in the boat holds of the Conquistadors during the 16th century to the Christmas tables of Europe appears to have been a relatively short leap.

 These days, however, turkey rules, not only from tradition but under the influence of the United States.
 But I live in the Bresse region of France, where the best chickens in the country come from, so my preferred Christmas fowl is a Bresse chicken, or a "poulet de Bresse".

-Highest on the list of Christmas seafoods are oysters, once only available along the coast because of cost.
-Today, you can eat them easily at other times of year, but Christmas is rush hour on oyster farms.
+Bresse chicken, the only French chicken protected with its own designation of origin.
+This is exactly what I have for Christmas each year: it's from my own region, the AinHighest on the list of Christmas seafoods are oysters, once only available along the coast because of cost.
+Today, you can eat them anywhere and at most times of year, but Christmas is rush hour on oyster farms.
 They are eaten simply, with a squirt of lemon or a bit of shallot vinaigrette.

 Smoked salmon, although consumed throughout the year, is popular at Christmas, either with the seafood or instead of it.
 Again, it wasn't always so – the custom dates back to the 1980s or so, when salmon farming became common and prices came down.

-The quintessential French Christmas dessert is the bûche de Noël, or the Yule or Christmas Log, a rolled cake with filling and thick icing.
+Seafoods you'll have for ChristmasThe quintessential French Christmas dessert is the bûche de Noël, or the Yule or Christmas Log, a rolled cake with filling and thick buttery icing.
 In ancient times, legend has it that families would place a huge log in the fireplace and let it burn until the end of the meal.
+No other French Christmas dessert carries the same symbolic weight.

 With the arrival of Christianity, the log would be set to burn until until 6 January.
 Should it go out before, you could expect tragedy in the coming year.
 The log remains, along with other superstitions linked to fire, an important symbol of ushering in the new year.
-But the eventual disappearance of huge fireplaces eroded this tradition.
+But the eventual disappearance of huge fireplaces eroded this custom.

 French Christmas cakes come in all sizes, from a small individual pastry to massive constructions designed to feed the entire household.